 📚Download our eBook "10 Principles of Modern Employee Communications" and learn how to communicate with the modern employee in today's digital age.

-While around 50% of the US population used to work remotely on a regular or occasional basis before the COVID-19 outbreak, the number of employees working from home has drastically increased right after the World Health Organization (WHO) announced last week, on Wednesday, March 11th that the coronavirus reached the "pandemic" status.
+While around 50% of the US population used to work remotely on a regular or occasional basis before the COVID-19 outbreak, the number of employees working from home has drastically increased right after the World Health Organization (WHO) announced last March that the coronavirus reached the "pandemic" status.

-The thing is, while some companies are used to remote work, it may be a completely new way of working for others.
-And those companies that are not used to remote work may not be ready to successfully change their work arrangements right away.
+While some companies were used to remote work before the outbreak, it was a completely new way of working for others.
+And those companies that were not used to remote work were not ready to successfully change their work arrangements right away.

-That's the reason why business experts and analysts are paying great attention to the way companies — from startups to enterprises—are adjusting their internal processes and employee comms strategies.
+That's the reason why business experts and analysts payed great attention to the way companies — from startups to enterprise businesses— were adjusting their internal processes and employee comms strategies.

-Indeed, more and more experts see the pandemic as the world's largest work-from-home experiment.
+Indeed, experts and analysts saw the pandemic as the world's largest work-from-home experiment.

-The coronavirus pandemic is disrupting the global economy and it is an opportunity for companies to experiment, rethink and improve their remote work arrangements.
+Think about it: the coronavirus pandemic has disrupted the global economy, and while some businesses saw it as a crisis they couldn't survive, others saw it as an opportunity for companies to experiment, rethink and improve their remote work arrangements.

-It's too early to say to what extend the coronavirus outbreak is going to change the internal communication landscape.
+It's still too early to say to what extend the coronavirus outbreak will change the internal communication landscape.
 But what's for sure is that companies are taking their internal comms strategies to a completely new level, especially because of the urgent need for remote work.